SidharthArya/SidharthArya/AWESOME-STARS.md

 - [gitbutlerapp/gitbutler](https://github.com/gitbutlerapp/gitbutler) - The GitButler version control client, backed by Git, powered by Tauri/Rust/Svelte
 - [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 SHOELACE IS BECOMING WEB AWESOME 👇👇👇
 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome
-- [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
+- [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open framework for building developer portals
 - [mui/mui-x](https://github.com/mui/mui-x) - MUI X: Build complex and data-rich applications using a growing list of advanced React components, like the Data Grid, Date and Time Pickers, Charts, and more!
 - [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.
 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
 Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
 V4 of this library is BSL licensed.